tung/ruggrogue/book/entity-component-system.md

 In most of the code samples above, `World::borrow` is preferred over `World::run`.
 In the RuggRogue source code in general, older code tended to use a lot of `World::run`, while newer code mostly prefers `World::borrow`.
-But in the code we just saw, the code for the `World::run` versions are shorter and more convenient.
+But in the code we just saw, the code for the `World::run` versions is shorter and more convenient.
 So why does RuggRogue prefer `World::borrow` over `World::run`?

 Due to Rust's borrowing rules, a system cannot easily be called from within another system.